 Varicose Veins treatment is of two types traditional surgical procedure and the latest invasive non-surgical procedure.
-Varicose veins are treated by interventional radiologist or by a vascular surgeon.
+Varicose veins are treated by interventional radiologists or by a vascular surgeon.
 Dr. Sridhar Reddy Baddam is one of the finest doctors in southern India to treat varicose veins using the latest procedures, Sridhar Reddy has treated many cases of varicose veins in Hyderabad, Guntur, Vijayawada, Vizag and other parts of Andhra and Telangana.

 Conservative treatments such as support stockings should not be used unless treatment was not possible.